-For candidates who need to refresh their knowledge of the basic concepts in marketing and statistics tutorials are offered before the beginning of the programme (marketing) or during the programme (statistics).
+For candidates who need to refresh their knowledge of the basic concepts in marketing and statistics tutorials are offered before the beginning of the program (marketing) or during the program (statistics).

 Admission to English-language graduate-level (Master) programs at USI requires a good command of the English idiom.
 Non-English native speakers applying for such programs, or whose previous degree was obtained in another language, are required to provide an internationally acknowledged language certificate equal to the B2 level, as defined by the Common European Framework of Reference for language learning (CEFR), or equivalent (e.g. TOEFL, IELTS, etc.).

 The B2 level on the CEFR corresponds to the following scores in internationally acknowledged exams:

 Students admitted under the above-mentioned condition (with the exception of the Master in Cognitive Psychology in Health Communication) must achieve a C1 competence in English within the maximum time required to obtain the Master's degree.